njordhov/RoboticCar/README.md

 Welcome to the Robotic Car project of the San Diego Artificial Intelligence study group.

-This is a hands-on complement to the Udacity 373 class "Programming a Robotic Car".
+This is a hands-on complement to the UDACITY CS 373 class "Programming a Robotic Car".

 We're implementing a controller for Mindstorms NXT models of self driven cars, with a matching simulator to test our algorithms.